MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-1-1-receive-messages.md

 # Receive messages from the bot in Direct Line API 1.1

 > [!IMPORTANT]
 > This article describes how to receive messages from the bot using Direct Line API 1.1.
-If you are creating a new connection between your client application and bot, use [Direct Line API 3.0](bot-framework-rest-direct-line-3-0-receive-activities.md) instead.
+If you're creating a new connection between your client application and bot, use [Direct Line API 3.0](bot-framework-rest-direct-line-3-0-receive-activities.md) instead.

 Using the Direct Line 1.1 protocol, clients must poll an `HTTP GET` interface to receive messages.